-MyCareer (MYC), is a free online Jobs Board for employers to promote job opportunities to students and graduates (5 years post-graduation) of the University of Portsmouth.
+MyCareer (MYC), is a free online jobs board for employers to promote job opportunities to students and graduates (5 years post-graduation) of the University of Portsmouth.
 Managed by the Careers and Employability Service, all company registrations and vacancies are reviewed to ensure suitability before publishing.

 We accept the following vacancies

-- Graduate-level vacancies with an immediate or future start date
+- Graduate-level vacancies with an immediate or future start date (12-month industrial placements are advertised within faculty.
+Visit our work placements page for more information)

 - Graduate schemes